 The 1C1E functions (one-channel-one-edge) operate on a single channel (either A or B) and use only one timetagging circuit.
 That is, each timetag contains only one edge time and one event count.
 The recovery time of 50 ns is the minimum time between timetags.
 That is, for frequencies below 20 MHz it is possible to measure every rising or falling edge.
 The equations for the first measurement point in the timing diagram are shown in the table below.
 For example, in the equation for Frequency Average E1 and E2 are event counts while T1 and T2 are the time information from the first two timetags.
-Note that you can make up to 20 million frequency measurements per second on a continuous zero-dead-time basis.
-The measurements are back to back since the end of one measurement is the start of the next one.
+Note that you can make up to 20 million frequency measurements are back to back since the end of one measurement is the start of the next one.